Big question

 Pressure is mounting for the establishment of inland bathing waters and for the 'right to swim in all waters'.
 The conventional approach to achieving standards for faecal indicators organisms in receiving waters is disinfection of effluents - usually with UV.
 Equally, one of the possible responses to the perceived risk posed by antibiotic-resistant bacteria (ARBs) in effluent might also be to provide disinfection.
 This project will assume some scenarios and develop possible national costs, both for totex and carbon

-Project Status - Project Commenced
+Project Status - Expressions of Interest

 Category - Wastewater Treatment & Sewerage